Difference Between Purchasing and Procurement

 |The Procurement role is a high strategic purpose and value contributor, building a relationship with company stakeholders.

-Purchase and procurement are an integral part to run the business and the process of procurement is often part of a company strategy because the ability to purchase certain materials will determine if the operator will continue.
+Both processes are an integral part of running the business, and the process of procurement is often part of a company strategy because the ability to purchase certain materials will determine if the operator will continue.
 A business procurement will not be able to survive if its price procurement is more than the profit it makes on selling the actual product, and purchasing cost may have a direct impact on profit.
-Nowadays the internet and e-commerce Are drastically changing the way of purchasing is done.
+Nowadays, the internet and e-commerce Are drastically changing the way of purchasing is done.

-This has been a guide to the Purchasing vs Procurement.
+This has been a guide to Purchasing vs Procurement.
 Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles –